 (verb) When one team plays well and has the ball more than the other team.

 The Australia team is great at keeping possession, but they have difficulty scoring.

 (noun) This is when a team continues to kick long passes.
 A long-ball game can be very boring to watch.

 Sheffield Wednesday is playing their usual long-ball game.

-Put eleven men behind the ball: (Phrase/verb) When a team is more interested in defending than scoring a goal.
+(idiom) This is an English expression that means a team is more interested in defending than scoring a goal.

 Let’s take a look at the replay of that fine goal scored by Lorrick Cana.